 Getting home: If the weather permits, you can catch a boat back to Sai Kung Town from Sai Wan or Ham Tin until roughly 5pm (always check on the day as the schedule changes and there are sometimes no boats at all, which means hiking back along the Maclehose Trail).
 From Sai Kung Town you can catch the bus back to Diamond Hill or minibuses to Mong Kok, Choi Hung, Hang Hau and Causeway Bay where you can get back onto the MTR or cab home.

-Do yourself, or visitors, a favour and head out of the city to one of the cutest outlying islands, Cheng Chau.
-A beautiful spot to show off and with some of the best snacks, Cheng Chau Island should definitely be higher up on your bucket list than it probably is.
+Do yourself and your visitors a favour and head out of the city to one of the cutest outlying islands, Cheung Chau.
 It also boasts an awesome hike that takes you to some less crowded beaches, with some culture and heritage dotted along the way.
 This is definitely a day trip worth planning, as there are temples and lookout pavilions as well as beautiful Tung Wan beach to take a rest at during your hike.
-And don’t forget to try the snacks!
+And don’t forget to try the local snacks!

 Duration: 5 hours